Skip to content

 Go to site menu

-Working to realize Professional Engineer (PE) system that Japan needs
+Working to realize Professional Engineer (PE) Program that Japan needs

-He graduated from the Department of Civil Engineering at the University of Tokyo in 1912 (his classmate was Toshiro Shiraishi), joined the Railway Bureau, and retired as Director of the Construction Bureau in 1937.
-After the war, he served as President PS Concrete and PACIFIC CONSULTANTS, and chairman the Institute of Professional Engineer (PE) of Japan.
+He graduated from the Department of Civil Engineering at the University of Tokyo in 1912 (his classmate was Tashiro SHIRAISHI), joined the Railway Bureau, and retired as Director of the Construction Bureau in 1937.
+After the war, he served as the President of PS Concrete and PACIFIC CONSULTANTS, and the chairman the Japan Institute of Professional Engineers.

-A famous third baseman from his time at Ichiko High School
+A famous third baseman from his time at First High School

-(From "Memories of Hirayama Fukujiro" by Ichiro Kimijima, compiled by the Hirayama Fukujiro Memorial Publication Committee)
+(From "Memories of Fukujiro HIRAYAMA" by Ichiro KIMIJIMA, compiled by the Fukujiro HIRAYAMA Memorial Publication Committee)

 Dad's Stuff